In situ: Art

-Many of Christo and Jeanne-Claude's temporary installations, such as The London Mastaba (pictured), exemplify in situ approach in art.
+Many of Christo and Jeanne-Claude's temporary installations, such as The London Mastaba (pictured), exemplify the in situ approach in art.

 The concept of in situ in contemporary art developed in the late 1960s and 1970s, referring to works created for a specific site.
 Such works incorporate the site's physical, historical, political, and sociological characteristics as integral elements of their composition.
 This approach contrasts with autonomous artistic production, where artworks are conceived independently of their display location.
 Theoretical discussions, particularly in the writings and practice of French conceptual artist and sculptor Daniel Buren, have addressed the dynamic relationship between artistic intervention and its surrounding environment.

 The site-specific installations of Christo and Jeanne-Claude exemplify the application of in situ principles in art.
 Their large-scale interventions such as The Pont Neuf Wrapped (1985) and Wrapped Reichstag (1995) involved the systematic wrapping of buildings and landscape elements in fabric, temporarily transforming familiar spaces and altering public perception.
 Another example is the land art movement, wherein artists such as Robert Smithson and Michael Heizer integrated their works directly into natural landscapes.
 In contemporary aesthetic discourse, in situ describes practices that reinforce the fundamental unity between an artwork and its site.